networknt/light-doc/content/tutorial/common/discovery/kubernetes.md

 ### Install Consul

 We are going to install Consul on sandbox just for testing purpose.
-Normally, you shouldn't install contain to sandbox.
-We are just use it to simulate that Consul is installed in data centre with a static IP address.
+Normally, you shouldn't install any container to sandbox as it is Kubernetes master.
+We are just using it to simulate that Consul is installed in data centre with a static IP address.
 ```
 docker run -d -p 8400:8400 -p 8500:8500/tcp -p 8600:53/udp -e 'CONSUL_LOCAL_CONFIG={"acl_datacenter":"dc1","acl_default_policy":"allow","acl_down_policy":"extend-cache","acl_master_token":"the_one_ring","bootstrap_expect":1,"datacenter":"dc1","data_dir":"/usr/local/bin/consul.d/data","server":true}' consul agent -server -ui -bind=127.0.0.1 -client=0.0.0.0
 ```